How to DP-fy Your Data: A Practical Guide to Generating Synthetic Data With Differential Privacy: DP Synthetic Text data

-At its core, DP inference techniques for LLMs directly prompt a pretrained language model with examples from the private dataset, distributing them among many parallel prompts, with each one asking for similar text to the provided example.
+Algorithm \ref{alg:dp-inference} gives pseudo-code for DP inference.
+In words: DP inference techniques for LLMs directly prompt a pretrained language model with examples from the private dataset, distributing them among many parallel prompts, with each one asking for similar text to the provided example.
 When generating each token of the response, the next-token prediction produced by each context is aggregated with DP to produce a differentially private output token.
+As the precise aggregation approach varies among methods, this is abstracted as $\text{DPTokenSelect}(\cdot)$ in Algorithm \ref{alg:dp-inference}, which takes as input next-token probabilities and produces a single token with some privacy cost.
 That token is then appended to each of the parallel contexts and the process repeats.
-Algorithm \ref{alg:dp-inference} gives pseudocode for the process.
+The final privacy cost is calculated by composing the privacy cost of all calls to $\text{DPTokenSelect}(\cdot)$.

 \begin{specialistbox}{Privacy cost of DP Inference} As opposed to DP finetuning, \emph{the privacy cost of DP inference increases with the number of tokens generated}.
 This is because the privacy analysis typically proceeds by bounding the privacy cost of generating a single token, and then accumulating these costs via composition. \end{specialistbox}